justnonamenoname/lifeticle/readme.md

 The state of lifeticle's death before birth is no different from the state of death after.
 The lifeticle already had experienced a state of death prior to their birth, and yet they were born.
 What prevents the particles from assembling again in another form or similarly?
+Physical laws do not prohibit what has already happened according to these very same physical laws.
 In nature, there is a phenomenon known as the cycle of carbon and other elements.
 The possibility of being born a first time means the possibility of being born a second time.
 And full impossibility of being born a second time logically implies the impossibility of being born even once, if there is no mechanism to distinguish one unique occurrence from another.